Tulip-Dev/tulip/doc/developer/plugin_development.rst

 Public members
 --------------

-Following is a list of all public members :
+Following is a list of all public members:

 * *Algorithm (const PluginContext * context)*:
   As previously described, the constructor is the right place to declare the parameters needed by the algorithm::